Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 ### Category 2:

+YoY MLR comparison across race groups within each service line to surface segment-level takeaways using %Δ YoY to compare values.

 * **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.